-A Practical Guide to [More than] the Amalfi Coast
+A Guide to the Amalfi Coast and Beyond

 Most of the visitors to our little region of Italy, technically referred to as the Region of Campania, blow through Naples on their way to the Amalfi Coast.
 The Region of Campania actually consists of five provinces Naples, Salerno, Avellino, Caserta and Benevento.
 The Amalfi Coast is in the Province of Salerno.
 The Gulf of Sorrento and Capri are in the Province of Naples.
 It is important to remember that culturally, historically, geographically and even linguistically and culinarily the Amalfi Coast and the Gulf of Sorrento are two distinct regions.
 Many like to think of Sorrento as the gateway to the Amalfi Coast.
 Fair enough, it is certainly a convenient and less expensive place to stay and use as a home base when exploring the towns of the Amalfi Coast.